mattermost/docs/source/about/product.rst

 How much does Mattermost Cloud cost?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Mattermost Cloud Professional is $10 USD per user per month as a pay-as-you-go subscription.
+Mattermost Cloud Professional is $10 USD per user, per month as a pay-as-you-go subscription.
 If you have over 1000 users, please contact us.

 Mattermost Cloud Enterprise is an annual subscription.
 Please contact us for a quote.